cugos/cugos.github.com/_posts/meetings/2013-11-20-cugos_monthly.markdown

 __Loose agenda:__

-- Ben Joldersma ([@bennidhamma](https://github.com/bennidhamma)) - A recent member of the Google Maps Street View team, Ben will give a high-level history of Street View and how WebGL and HTML5 canvas play a role in it today.
+- Ben Joldersma ([@bennidhamma](https://github.com/bennidhamma)) - A former member of the Google Maps Street View team, Ben will give a high-level history of Street View and how WebGL and HTML5 canvas play a role in it today.
 - Aaron Racicot ([@aaronr](https://github.com/aaronr)) - Lets talk about [http://bboxfinder.com/](http://bboxfinder.com/)
 - Sam Matthews ([@vancematthews](https://twitter.com/vancematthews)) -  Sam will run through using some cool stuff with [Projectlinework.org](http://projectlinework.org)
 - Roger Andre ([@lagerratrobe](https://dl.dropboxusercontent.com/u/26575408/index.html)) - Quick update on the OSM Editathon that took place at Tableau in October